megabreit/luninfo/doc/show_vio_host_mappings.md

 This script shows the mappings of virtual fibrechannel or scsi adapters to AIX LPARs.
 It needs to be run on a VIOS server as root. padmin permissions are not sufficient.

 This script can be used to check
-- if all necessary virtual host adapters are available.
-In usual setups there are at least 2 adapters, 1 for each SAN
+- if all virtual host adapters are available.
+In usual NPIV setups there are at least 2 vfchost adapters, 1 for each SAN, in vSCSI setups there's at least 1 vhost adapter
 - if the virtual adapter is mapped to the correct LPAR (name or ID) and adapter
 - if the physical connection and SAN zoning is working.
 The SAN parameter needs to be LOGGED_IN
 - if the mapping of the logical to physical adapter is correct.
 A convention is helpful here, e.g. C16 goes to SAN 1, C17 goes to SAN 2